Exploring Aluminium Alloys: Density and Applications

 4. Thermal Conductivity

 - Heat Dissipation: Aluminium alloys are known for their excellent thermal conductivity.
-Lower density alloys help in effective heat dissipation, crucial for electronic housings and heat sinks.
+Lower-density alloys help in effective heat dissipation, which is crucial for electronic housings and heat sinks.

 - Thermal Management: Efficient thermal management is necessary to maintain performance and safety in automotive and aerospace applications.